Overview

 American Ladder Institute

-Powered Industrial Truck Training
+Powered Industrial Truck Initial Training

 There is a quiz following this module.
 You must pass with an 80% score to complete the module successfully.
 If your score is less than 80% your registration will not be recorded.
 You need to review the material and re-take the quiz until you pass in order for your session to be recorded.